 Common molds: Acremonium, Aspergillus, Cladosporium, Fusarium, Mucor, Penicillium, Rhizopus, Stachybotrys, TrichodermaAsbestos Mold Removal Service

 Asbestos Removal Service

-Asbestos Removal Service and testing is available in Southern California – San Diego, Los Angeles, Orange, Riverside and San Francisco counties.
+Asbestos Removal Service and testing is available in San Diego, Orange and Riverside Counties.
 Many buildings contain asbestos, which was used in spray-applied flame retardant, thermal system insulation, and in a variety of other materials.
 Asbestos was sometimes “flocked” above false ceilings, inside technical ducts, and in many other small spaces where firefighters would have difficulty gaining access.

 Asbestos poses hazards to maintenance personnel who have to drill holes in walls for installation of cables or pipes.
 Even if the workers are protected, such maintenance operation may release fibers into the air, which may be inhaled by others.
 Interventions in areas where asbestos is present often have to follow stringent procedures.

 Structural components like asbestos panels were also used.
 In residences, asbestos was often a component of a type of flocked acoustic ceiling called popcorn ceiling or “cottage cheese ceiling”, until its production was banned in the US in 1978.
 However, the ban allowed installers to use up remaining stocks, so houses built as late as 1986 could still have asbestos in their acoustic ceilings.
 The only way to be sure is to remove a sample and have it tested by a competent laboratory.